plaveczlambert/deep_euler_tests/README.md

 Rewrite the variables `model_file` and `scaler_file` (only for VdP) to the respective files you got from training.
 You should be able to run the code now.
 The result of the Deep Euler integration will be available in the `simulations` folder.
 (Unless you changed the `file_name` variable, of course.)
 To view the results use a `*_figures` jupyter notebook.

-### Hyperparameter Optimization
+### Hyperparameter Tuning
 This section only applies to the Van der Pol equation.
 The file `hyperopt.py` is a hyperparameter optimization script.
-By running it, an optimized neural network topology can be found.
+By running it, a tuned neural network topology can be found.
 The optimization is done with the help of the Optuna package, check it out to understand its workings: https://optuna.readthedocs.io .
-The optimization script is written to be deterministic, so it should give the same topology it gave me.
-(But definitely something similar.)
+The optimization script is written to be deterministic, so the tuning should be reproducible.

 The optimized topology I got is implemented in `models/MLPs.py` as `OptimizedMLP`.
 It is the default model in case of the Van der Pol equation.
 For the Lotka-Volterra equation `SimpleMLP` is used, which is an 8 layer neural network with 80 neurons in every layer.
 This was recommended in the Deep Euler [paper](https://arxiv.org/abs/2003.09573).